Well, it has been bitterly cold here in our neck of the woods this week!!

 Unfortunately, with all of the work I have piled up on my desk, I doubt that is going to happen anytime soon.

-Because it is SUPER easy and SUPER yummy!
+Because this beef stew is SUPER yummy and yes, SUPER easy!

 And best of all….SUPER comforting.